Food Storage Peanuts Cocoa Peanut Butter Ramen Chocolate

 Foods with the Longest Shelf Life

-There are many foods that have a long shelf life.
-If stored properly, these foods can last for months or even years!
-Below, you will find the foods with the longest shelf life:
+Many foods have a long shelf life.
+If stored properly, these foods can last for not only months, but for years!
+Below, you will find the foods with the longest shelf life for you to consider having in your food storage stash:

 Potatoes

-• How to store: Store potatoes in a cool, dry, and dark place.
-Don’t store them next to onions since they will spoil faster.
+• Store potatoes in a cool, dry, and dark place.
+Don’t store them next to onions, as they will spoil faster.

 • Shelf Life: Large white or russet potatoes can last 3 to 5 weeks.